aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPT to XLTM</h2>

-For a Python developer, who is trying to add a PPT to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPT and XLTM files.
+For a Python developer, who is trying to add a PPT to XLTM conversion feature within application, it is important to understand why this conversion is necessary.
+Microsoft PowerPoint (PPT) is a popular presentation software used to create presentations, while Microsoft Excel (XLTM) is a popular spreadsheet software used to store and analyze data.
+Converting PPT to XLTM allows users to view the presentation data in a spreadsheet format, which can be used for further analysis.

+<h2>How Aspose.Total Helps for PPT to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPT and XLTM files.
+It helps to automate the conversion process from PPT to XLTM.
+The process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert PPT file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This process is simple and efficient and can be used to quickly convert PPT to XLTM.

 {{% /blocks/products/pf/feature-page-summary %}}